raspberrypilearning/sense-hat-data-logger/en/step_1.md

 Once you've created your data logger, you will be able to use it to conduct your own experiments and record data.
 Things we've tried with our data logger include:

 - Dropping it from a four-storey building
-- Putting oit in a fridge and observing temperature changes
+- Putting it in a fridge and observing temperature changes
 - Sending it to the edge of space with a helium balloon

 ## What you will learn